Heritage structures in Mumbai: Awards

 Some Mumbai heritage structures have received Unesco awards.
 The Lal Chimney Compound received an award of distinction in the 2013 UNESCO Asia-Pacific Heritage Awards and the Royal Bombay Yacht Club Residential Chambers won an award of merit in the 2013 UNESCO Asia-Pacific Heritage Awards.

 Mumbai Heritage Walks

 Walking tours expose many residents and visitors to the structures.
-They are sponsored by the Mumbai Heritage Walks group, established in April 1999.
+They are sponsored by the Mumbai Heritage Walks group, established in 1999.
 The group was established by city architects Abha Bahl and Brinda Gaitonde.
 Their aim is to "raise the awareness of the people of Mumbai and visitors, about the city’s architecture and heritage monuments.
 Personalized, educative and imaginative; the walking tours highlight the vast range of architectural styles, planning elements and ornamental details, tracing the social and cultural history of the city."